MostaM0/ProductionSupportProject/Notes/May Production Deployment/General Code Notes.md

 - It was required that only this function is used to inquire about accounts, here are some important notes:

-  1- When the customerId = * this means that who asked to inquire is using the account number not the customer Id, but the customerId was requried to be on the path so it can't be null.
+  1- When the customerId = * this means that who asked to inquire is using the account number not the customer Id, but the customerId was required to be on the path so it can't be null.
   2- accountNumber is a query parameter so it can be null.
   3- There can also be includeSavingPots field.